Relintai/pandemonium_engine_docs/development/cpp/custom_modules_in_cpp.md

 building for every platform (instructions in the previous sections), your module will be included.

+Note:
-.. note:: There is a parameter limit of 5 in C++ modules for things such
+ There is a parameter limit of 5 in C++ modules for things such
           as subclasses.
 This can be raised to 13 by including the header file `core/method_bind_ext.gen.inc`.